muMAJJI/Optimal-Execution-of-Portfolio-Transactions/README.md

 ## 🚀 Repository Structure

-- **Almgren-Chriss**: A PDF document providing a detailed explanation of the theory behind the model.
+- **Almgren-Chriss.pdf**: A PDF document providing a detailed explanation of the theory behind the model.

 - **Almgren-Chriss.ipynb**: A Jupyter Notebook that explains both methods and demonstrates the optimization process.